JaySonani/Traffic-Detection/README.md

 # Traffic Detection

 ### OpenCV | Python
-  - Using OpenCV library, amount of color of road has been calculated and based on that, traffic percentage is displayed.
+  - Using OpenCV library, amount of color of road has been calculated and based on that, traffic percentage is displayed of selected green area.
-Run main2.py
+  - For execution, run main2.py

 ### Screenshots